 The Release from Deep Power-down (RDP) instruction is completed by driving Chip Select (CS#) High.
 When Chip Select (CS#) is driven High, the device is put in the standby Power mode.
 If the device was not previously in the Deep Power-down mode, the transition to the standby Power mode is immediate.
-If the device was previously in the Deep Power-down mode, though, the transition to the standby Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in "Table 23.
+If the device was previously in the Deep Power-down mode, though, the transition to the standby Power mode is delayed by tRES1, and Chip Select (CS#) must remain High for at least tRES1(max), as specified in "Table 15.
 AC Characteristics".
 Once in the standby mode, the device waits to be selected, so that it can receive, decode and execute instructions.

-RES instruction is for reading out the old style of 8-bit Electronic Signature, whose values are shown as "Table 9.
+RES instruction is for reading out the old style of 8-bit 8-bit Electronic Signature ID, whose values are shown as "Table 9.
 ID Definitions".
 This is not the same as RDID instruction.
 It is not recommended to use for new design.
 For new design, please use RDID instruction.
-Even in Deep power-down mode, the RDP and RES are also allowed to be executed, only except the device is in progress of program/erase/write cycles; there's no effect on the current program/erase/write cycles in progress.
+The RDP and RES are allowed to execute in Deep power-down mode, except if the device is in progress of program/erase/write cycle; In this case, there is no effect on the current program/erase/write cycle that is in progress.